mlemoula/art_game/README.md

 ## Caching generated artwork images

-After you generate a new `artworks_generated.csv` (or whenever Supabase has new rows), run the cache helper so the UI can load a lightweight WebP from your own origin:
+After you generate a new `artworks_generated.csv` (or whenever Supabase has new rows), run the cache helper so the UI can load lightweight WebPs served from Supabase Storage:

 1. In Supabase add the cache columns (once):